helmighanmi/vision-language-engineering-lab/README.md

 - Python **3.11, 3.12, or 3.13**
 - Git for source installs
-- Enough disk space for the model(s) you choose to download
+- enough disk space for selected models
-- A GPU is strongly recommended for Qwen3-VL inference
+- a GPU is strongly recommended for practical Qwen3-VL inference
-- CLIP and lightweight package tests can run on CPU
+- CPU-only execution may work for some paths but can be slow or require offloading

 ### Create a virtual environment